mrWh1te/ngLibrary/README.md

 ## Guide

-There are two values that guide this repo.
+There are two core values that guide this repo.

 1) Minimize TTI (Time to Interact)
 2) Keep it easy to add and replace new pages & features (extensible code is easier to maintain)